Chart Color Schemes

 Bligh Park's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data for Bligh Park shows relatively positive health outcomes with a low prevalence of common conditions among its residents compared to the general population.
-However, this prevalence is higher than the national average among older and at-risk cohorts.
+Bligh Park residents showed relatively positive health outcomes, with a low prevalence of common conditions among the general population, although higher than national averages for older and at-risk groups.
+Approximately 57% (~3,577 people) had private health cover, compared to Greater Sydney's 54.8%.

 Frequently Asked Questions - Health